 Dining Services has made sustainability a priority.
-Use of locally-sourced food when possible, the constant availability of vegetarian and vegan options, and tray-free dining are just some of the existing initiatives found in the dining hall, and more are introduced regularly as the staff continue to build a more sustainable program.
+Use of locally-sourced food when possible, the constant availability of vegetarian and vegan options, and tray-free dining are just some of the existing initiatives found in the Hilltop Café, and more are introduced regularly as the staff continue to build a more sustainable program.
 Refer to Dining Service's webpage for more information.

 Cornell's college and community garden

 Cornell College's chapter of Students in Free Enterprise (SIFE) has funded a college and community garden.
 You can learn more about the community garden. or visit Enactus' website for information on other projects.